Academics

 The three-year program prepares veterinarians for the American College of Laboratory Animal Medicine (ACLAM) board certification and provides a broad foundation in comparative medicine.
 Residency training includes clinical laboratory animal medicine, laboratory animal resources and facilities management, comparative and diagnostic pathology, and methods and practice of biomedical research.

-The following services and laboratories are housed within the VTPB.
-Visit the Services page for descriptions.
+These services and laboratories are housed within VTPB.
+Visit our Services page for descriptions.